XPRNetwork/proton-web-sdk/README.md

  - **chainId** – type string – optional – an Id or a PSR chain name to which the SDK being connected to.
 If not specified – it is automatically fetched by the JsonRpc from the endpoint provided.
 ​
- - **Storage** – type LinkStorage – optional – if not specified, the new Storage is automatically created.
+ - **storage** – type LinkStorage – optional – if not specified, the new Storage is automatically created.
 In order to customize Storage, you should provide a custom LinkStorage interface with type specifications inside.
 ​
  - **storagePrefix** – type string – optional – a custom SDK storage prefix which is prepended to the name of localStorage keys.
 If not specified, automatically prepends ‘proton-storage’ string.
 ​